 Please see "My Family Calendar" found under "My Account" for your own personalized calendar.

 Skate Oakville Volunteer Commitment

 Skate Oakville is a not-for-profit organization that requires the support of volunteers to operate.
-As a parent with a skater (or skaters) registered in any of the Skate Oakville programs listed below, you are required to commit to a number of tasks for the 2016-2017 season.
-The number of commitments to be completed per family is calculated on a per skater and per program basis, to a maximum of 7 commitments per family.
+As a parent with a skater/skaters registered in any of the Skate Oakville programs listed below, you are required to commit to a number of tasks for the 2019-2020 season.
+The number of commitments to be completed per family is calculated on a per skater and per program basis, to a maximum of (5) commitments per family.
 The number of commitments per program is as follows:

-As a reminder for new members, please note that Skate Oakville volunteer obligations must be fulfilled by one of the parents of the skater.
-High School students may also volunteer to satisfy High School volunteer hours but those volunteer hours do not count towards the Skate Oakville volunteer obligations.
-If you have any questions on volunteering, please do not hesitate to email the volunteer coordinator at email@example.com.
+As a reminder for new members, please note that Skate Oakville volunteer obligations must be fulfilled by one of the parents of the skater/skaters.
+High School students may also volunteer to satisfy High School volunteer hours but those volunteers hours do not count towards the Skate Oakville volunteer obligations.
+If you have any questions regarding volunteering, please do not hesitate to email the volunteer chair at firstname.lastname@example.org.

 As you know, Skate Oakville could not operate without the assistance of volunteers to help out at events.
 As such, each member’s volunteer efforts are greatly valued and appreciated.
 On behalf of the Board, we thank you in advance for your continued engagement and your dedication to the club.